 Franschhoek South Africa Travel Guide

 South Africa has particular regulations depending on your nationality.
 Visa requirements vary based on your country of origin.
-Tourist visas, typically for a stay of 90 days or less, are common.
+Tourist visas, generally for a stay of 90 days or less, are common.
 Apply for a visa at a South African your country's embassy or consulate of residence.
 Some nationalities do not need visas for short stays.

 No special permits are generally needed for standard tourist activities in Franschhoek.
 If you plan activities like hunting or certain research, specific permits might apply, but these are not relevant for typical tourism.